In this 5-minute read:

 - Examples of approved PPP loan expenditures for landscape and lawn professionals

 - Applying for PPP loan forgiveness

 The Paycheck Protection Program allows small businesses independent contractors, and other self-employed individuals (including independent lawn service professionals and landscapers) to apply for COVID-19 stimulus funding in the form of a forgivable loan.
-This program was recently extended through May 31, 2021 so more people can receive the funding they need to help their businesses.
-If you haven’t applied for the PPP loan yet, we highly recommend doing so ASAP so that you can benefit from this assistance.
-Get started now.
+This program was extended through May 31, 2021 so more people would receive the funding they need to help their businesses.

 Are landscapers and other lawn professionals eligible for PPP loans?